Solo Travel in Azerbaijan

 The buses in Baku are modern and clean.
 You need to buy a card at the machines at the bus stops and load it with money to use on the bus.
 This isn’t that easy though so ask a local to help you.
 The station outside of the city will take you onto places such as Gobastan National Park.
 These buses are more rickety and not the modern ones that you find in the city.
 You pay the driver onboard.

-From Baku you can hire a car to see the sights outside of the city.
+From Baku you can hire a car for your own Azerbaijan road trip, to see the sights outside of the city.
 The roads are a mix of paved and gravel roads so you may prefer to take public transport if you don’t feel comfortable driving on poor infrastructure especially in the rain.
+There is also a train system which takes you from Baku to Georgia.
+The train doesn't run that regularly so you do need to plan ahead.
+To get across the country from Baku to Sheki you can take the train to Shaki, changing in Yevlah to Shaki then take a a private taxi.

 Travelling outside of Baku you'll find minibuses which connect most of the cities (they are called marshrutkas).
 You pay your fare on the bus.
 Check with the driver where you need to get off too.